artefactual/atom-docs/user-manual/import-export/csv-import.rst

 using a spreadsheet program - simply cut and paste your data into the corresponding cell in the provided import templates.
-However, for larger data sets, data transformation can be done with custom programming (for example, a Python script written by a :term:`developer`), open source tools such as `Open Refine <https://openrefine.org/>`__ or `Pentaho Data Integration <http:/ community.pentaho.com/projects/data-integration/>`__, or via a CSV transformation script.
+However, for larger data sets, data transformation can be done with custom programming (for example, a Python script written by a :term:`developer`), open source tools such as `Open Refine`_ or `Pentaho Data Integration`_, or via a CSV transformation script.

-We have included some guidelines for creating custom CSV transformation scripts.
+We have included some guidelines for creating custom CSV transformation scripts on the AtoM wiki.
 See:

 * https://wiki.accesstomemory.org/Resources/CSV_transformation